-Becoming Chartered puts a concrete value to the work you’ve already done - particularly if you’re already an Engineers Australia member and a practising engineer for five years or more.
+Becoming Chartered puts a concrete value to the work you’ve already done, particularly if you’re already an Engineers Australia member and have been a practising engineer for five years or more.

 Why wait?
 You may already have what it takes to be Chartered.

-Please note that the Standard Chartered Pathway assessment process is experiencing a longer than usual time frame due to a recent surge in applications.
+Note: the Chartered assessment process is experiencing a longer lead time than usual, due to a recent surge in applications.
 We appreciate your patience at this time.
-If you would like to speak to someone about your Charted Application please chat with our Member Services team via the website or call 1300 653 113.
+If you would like to speak to someone about your application, contact our Member Services team on 1300 653 113.

-The information sessions provide an overview of the Chartered process and the application process followed by an audience Q&A session.
+These information sessions provide an overview of the Chartered process and the application process, followed by an audience Q&A session.

-Upcoming sessions are listed below, or refer to your local event listings for further information:
+Register for one of the following events or refer to your local event listings for more information:

-- How to become a Chartered Engineer Information Session, Wednesday 5 May
+- How to become a Chartered Engineer information session, Thursday 5 May

-- Pathways to becoming a registered engineer, Friday 14 May
+- Pathways to becoming a registered Engineer, Friday 6 May

-- Becoming Chartered with over 15 years of experience, Wednesday 2 June
+- Becoming Chartered with 15 or more years of experience, Wednesday 18 May

-- How to become a Chartered Engineer Information Session, Thursday 10 June
+- How to become a Chartered Engineer information session, Wednesday 25 May

 - Continuing professional development (CPD) for engineers, Wednesday 1 June